manibomma/nodeJs/MessagingApp/README.txt

  Used Postman to validate POST service endpoint.

  Express has no build-in support to parse the body, i.e., when we post a message(from postman or a client) we cannot parse request's body.
 When we try to work on the request body it returns an UNDEFINED.
-So, install body-parser package.
+So, install body-parser package, set it to be used by the app.

+ var bodyParser = require('body-parser')
+ app.use(bodyParser.json())  --> This lets bodyParser know that we are expecting json as our http request